solidjs/solid-docs/WRITING.md

 1. Start with a vertical line, also called a pipe: `|`.
 2. Insert your first heading and end with another pipe.
 3. Write the next heading and end it with a pipe.
 Repeat until you have your column headings.
-4. One the line under the first column heading, insert at least three dashes: `---`.
+4. One line under the first column heading, insert at least three dashes: `---`.
 5. Repeat this for all of your headings.
 6. To create the cells, start a new line with a pipe, then insert the content and surround it in spaces, end the cell with a pipe.
 7. To complete the row, create a new cell on the same line.